 Best Place to Eat

 There are many nice places in Ipoh.
-However I liked the Purple Cane Tea House best: Seated between tea specialties, some of them at the price of a small car – they serve all kinds of fancy tea-based drinks and cocktails, foods – also on the basis of tea, and – yes, hot tea.
+However, I liked the Purple Cane Tea House best.
+You are seated between tea specialties, some of them at the price of a small car.

-Ipoh was only one stop of my exciting Malaysia road trip.
+Ipoh was only one stop during my exciting Malaysia road trip.
 Go to the main post to check out all the other destinations.
+There you’ll also find valuable general information that will make your trip smoother.

 Pinnable Pictures